-SiteTree can build and maintain a dynamic and human-readable XML Sitemap with whatever kind of WordPress Post Type.
+It's a dynamic and human-readable XML Sitemap that SiteTree can build starting from whatever* kind of WordPress Post Type.

-The XML Sitemap generated by SiteTree supports the inclusion of images' links and captions for posts, pages and custom posts that have images attached.
+The Google Sitemap generated by SiteTree supports the inclusion of images' links and captions for posts, pages and custom posts* that have images attached.

 It's a self-updating HTML5 Site Map that SiteTree lets you set up and customise in no time to create a plain collection of posts for a blog, a hierarchical list of pages for a business website, an index of recipes for a cooking blog or any sort of human-visible listing you need for your WordPress website.

-From the 'SiteTree Dashboard' you can enable or disable the Google Sitemap, choose in which page the Archive must be shown, manually rebuild the sitemaps and have information about the building process and the ping events.
+From the 'SiteTree Dashboard' you can enable or disable the Google Sitemap, choose in which page the Site Tree must be shown, manually rebuild the sitemaps and have information about the building process and the ping events (SiteTree Pro).

 In Depth Control Over the Google Sitemap's Metadata

-From the editor screen of WordPress you can set the 'Priority' and the 'Update Frequency' for each post, page, or custom post listed in the Google Sitemap.
-These settings have precedence over the Google Sitemap's general preferences.
+From the editor screen of WordPress you can set the 'Priority' and the 'Update Frequency' for each post or page listed in the Google Sitemap.

 Selective Exclusion of Web Pages

-If you want to exclude a web page from the Google Sitemap or the Archive, SiteTree lets you do it for each post, page, or custom post directly from the editor screen of WordPress.
-The permalinks to the excluded web pages can be added to the 'robots.txt' file generated by WordPress.
+If you want to exclude a web page from one of the sitemaps, SiteTree lets you do it for each post or page directly from the editor screen of WordPress, leaving up to you the choice of adding or not to the 'robots.txt' file generated by WordPress a

-SiteTree is a bilingual plugin, as much English-speaking as fluent in Italian.
+SiteTree and SiteTree Pro are both bilingual plugins, as much English-speaking as fluent in Italian.

-You can update SiteTree just like you would do for a plugin hosted on WordPress.org: with one click from within your administration area.
+You can update SiteTree Pro just like you would do for its public version hosted on WordPress.org: with one click from within your administration area.

 — A GPL-licenced work for WordPress 5.2 or later —